Clear, professional plumbing help

 Strange noises or sediment

-Rumbling, popping, or banging sounds can signal sediment buildup, overheating, or broader wear inside the unit.
+Rumbling, popping, or banging sounds can signal sediment, sediment buildup, overheating, or broader wear inside the unit.

 Repair or replace?